Duncan U. Fletcher

-Duncan Upshaw Fletcher (January 6, 1859 – June 17, 1936) was an American lawyer and politician of the Democratic Party.
-Senator Fletcher was the longest-serving U.S. Senator in Florida's history.
-He also served two terms as Mayor of Jacksonville and served in the Florida House of Representatives.
+Duncan Upshaw Fletcher (January 6, 1859 – June 17, 1936) was an American lawyer and politician of the Democratic Party who served in the U.S. Senate and as mayor of Jacksonville, Florida.
+Fletcher was the longest-serving U.S. Senator in Florida's history.
+He served two terms as Mayor of Jacksonville and served in the Florida House of Representatives.

 Early life and career

 Born near Americus, Georgia, Fletcher studied law at Vanderbilt University in Nashville, Tennessee.
 He graduated in 1880 and was admitted to the bar the following year.
 He set up a law practice in the city of Jacksonville, Florida.
 He was a founding member of the Jacksonville Bar Association and its first president.
 He was an early investor in 1300 acre in the area now called Fort Lauderdale, more specifically Wilton Manors, to start the company known then as Florida Fiber, a sisal hemp farming operation.
 He was general counsel for several railroads, including the Florida East Coast Railroad, which was operated by Henry Flagler, formerly president of Standard Oil.

-In 1896, Fletcher was one of three attorneys appointed to administer the bar examination to James Weldon Johnson, who in addition to his many other accomplishments was the first African American admitted to the Florida Bar by examination.
-It was Senator Fletcher who moved that Johnson be admitted to the bar over the objection of another examiner.
+In 1896, Fletcher was one of three attorneys, all white, appointed to administer the bar examination to James Weldon Johnson, who, in addition to his many other accomplishments, was the first African American admitted to the Florida Bar by examination.
+Over the objection of another examiner, Fletcher motioned that Weldon Johnson be admitted, and congratulated him.

+In February 1897, Fletcher was founding President of the Jacksonville Bar Association.